[Moderate revision–posted 11/9/21 (replaces 4/19/16 edition)]

 (g) Any and all transceivers, multiplexers, network repeaters, or other equipment associated with the cables.

-(10) Upon receipt of the final installation drawings, the Managing Director of Building Maintenance and Construction will review them with the affected superintendent(s) for accuracy and, subsequently, submit them to the Managing Director of Engineering Services for inclusion in campus building or tunnel plans.
+(10) Upon receipt of the final installation drawings, the Senior Managing Director of Building Maintenance & Construction will review them with the affected superintendent(s) for accuracy and, subsequently, submit them to the Managing Director of Engineering Services for inclusion in campus building or tunnel plans.

 d.
-In the normal pursuance of their duties, Building Maintenance and Construction technicians and craftspeople will identify and report any improperly installed cables that they encounter, including any non-elevator-related cables in any part of an elevator shaft or elevator equipment room.
-The superintendent will attempt to identify the agency responsible for the installation of this cable by inquiry of the agencies cited in Sections 2.a and 2.b.
+In the normal pursuance of their duties, Building Maintenance & Construction technicians and craftspeople will identify and report any improperly installed cables that they encounter, including any non-elevator-related cables in any part of an elevator shaft or elevator equipment room.
+The superintendent will attempt to identify the agency responsible for the installation of this cable by inquiry of the agencies cited in sections 2.a and 2.b.
 The responsible agency will be expected to correct the deficiencies discovered.
-In the event that the responsible agency cannot be identified, such cables will be reported to the Managing Director of Building Maintenance and Construction.
+In the event that the responsible agency cannot be identified, such cables will be reported to the Senior Managing Director of Building Maintenance & Construction.

-3. To coordinate replacement of any existing cable, an installing agency will be required to notify the director of Building Maintenance and Construction in writing.
+f.
+To coordinate replacement of any existing cable, an installing agency will be required to notify the Senior Managing Director of Building Maintenance & Construction in writing.
 This notification will include the following information:

 All cable installations on the Texas Tech campus will meet the specifications and requirements established by Uniform Building Code (UBC), National Safety Code (NSC), National Electric Codes (NEC), The Institute of Electrical and Electronic Engineers (IEEE), Electronic Industries Association (EIA), and American National Standards Institute (ANSI).
 In addition, all installations will comply with established federal and state regulations concerning the disturbance of asbestos-containing materials.
 Specific standards established for the installation of cables at TTU are as follows:

 a.
-All wall, ceiling, and floor penetrations will be made in accordance with applicable codes and standards noted in Section 4 and, specifically, in Sections 709, 710, and 711 of the 1997 UBC.
+All wall, ceiling, and floor penetrations will be made in accordance with applicable codes and standards noted in Section 3.

 b.
 All cables in plenums shall be in conduit or have an outer jacket approved for use in air plenums (e.g., “plenum-rated”).